SDK Installation

 Verifying your installation

-After adding the script tag, open your site in a browser and check:
+After adding the install tags, open your site in a browser and check:

 - Look for the banner.
 A consent banner should appear based on your published configuration.